bingeli1212/nitrile-preview/doc/DOC-contex-metafun.md

 and no control points at all.

-The distinction between double-hyphen and triple-hyphen becomes more appearant if there is a mix of double-hyphen and double-dot between points.
-For instance, if we were to contruct a path that is ``z0..z1..z2--z3..cycle`` versus the one that is constructed as ``z0..z1..z2---z3..cycle`` the result will be quite different.
-See figure (d) and (e).
+The distinction between double-hyphen and triple-hyphen becomes more appearant if there is a mix of double-hyphen and double-dot operators placed between path points.
+For instance, if we were to contruct a path as ``z0..z1..z2--z3..cycle`` (figure (d)) versus one that is
+``z0..z1..z2---z3..cycle`` (figure (e)),
+the control point for z3 in both cases will be placed at different locations and thus the look of the resulting lines will be different as well.

 It is also a possibility to contruct two or more path components where each components is an independent cluster of connected points